Important Post Graduation Work Permit (PGWP) Changes for 2026

 Summary:

-Canada’s 2025 PGWP updates add a language test, introduce field-of-study rules for non-degree grads, restrict most public–private partnership programs, tighten distance-learning, keep the 3-year PGWP for master’s, and require online-only applications within 180 days.
+Canada’s 2026 PGWP updates add a language test, introduce field-of-study rules for non-degree grads, restrict most public–private partnership programs, tighten distance-learning, keep the 3-year PGWP for master’s, and require online-only applications within 180 days.
+PGWP-eligible fields of study for non-degree graduates were reinstated in July 2025, only temporarily.
+A full IRCC review will take place in early 2026, and some fields may be removed again.
 Some jobs still require an Immigration Medical Exam (IME) to avoid work restrictions.

-Important Post Graduation Work Permit (PGWP) Changes for 2025
+Important Post-Graduation Work Permit (PGWP) Changes for 2026

 International graduates planning to stay and work in Canada face the most significant PGWP updates in years.
 Below is a practical, bottom-funnel guide to what changed, who’s most affected, and how to adapt.